VasanthVanan/monitor-battery-health/README.md

 - notifies & dictates if significant energy is being used,

-- notifies if charges are past 80% (Note: charging till 100% reduces your mac's battery life over time, don't ever do that!)
+- notifies if charges are past 80% (charging till 100% reduces your mac's battery life over time, don't ever do that!)

 - provides analysis on the number of lasting days for each battery capacity